bonifacioronald/the-six-coin-legend/README.md

 ## General Info

-"The Lost Girl and Six Coins" is largely inspired by the movie Jumanji with a simplified story and rich game plot to attract players’ interest.
+"The The Six Coins Legend" is largely inspired by the movie Jumanji with a simplified story and rich game plot to attract players’ interest.
 The game is a 2d-top-down style classic game with pixel-art style art.
 As per the current development stage, the game is planned to have 4 stages, each with its unique challenges.
 The player must survive all the challenges and obstacles to